Menü

 According to the guidelines issued by the European Commission, the act of making a publication publicly accessible consists of two key steps:

-1) Funding beneficiaries must deposit a machine-readable electronic copy of the published version or final peer-reviewed manuscript accepted for publication (postprint) in an institutional or subject-specific repository, at the latest upon the date of publication.
-To ensure long-term preservation of the article, this step must be followed even where open access publishing ('gold' open access) is chosen.
-Moreover, the author of the article must aim to deposit the research data needed to validate and reproduce the results presented in the deposited scientific publication, ideally into a research data repository.
+1) Funding beneficiaries must deposit a machine-readable electronic copy of the published version or final peer-reviewed manuscript accepted for publication (postprint) in a “trusted repository”, at the latest upon the date of publication.
+To ensure that the article is preserved in the long term, this step applies even where open access publishing ('gold' open access) is chosen.
+Moreover, the author of the article must aim to deposit the research data needed to validate and reproduce the results presented in the deposited scientific publication, ideally in a research data repository.
 Beneficiaries must also ensure open access to the bibliographic metadata.
-This metadata must include information on the funding programme as well as the project name, acronym and grant number, the publication date, the length of embargo period if applicable, and a persistent identifier (e.g. DOI).
+This metadata must include information on the funding programme as well as the project name, acronym and grant number, the publication date, the length of embargo period (if applicable) and a persistent identifier (e.g. DOI).

 cOAlition S and Plan S

-Publications must be openly accessible and published under the Creative Commons Attribution CC BY 4.0 license (or, where applicable, CC-BY-SA or CC0).
-Authors retain their rights in full (i.e. full copyright retention).
-Publication in hybrid journals – in other words subscription journals with an Open Access option – is not permitted.
-The only exception to this rule are subscription journals that are covered by a transformative agreement and that have a clear and time-specified commitment to a full Open Access transition.
+Publications must be openly accessible and published under the Creative Commons License (CC BY 4.0 license or other).
+Authors retain their rights in full (i.e. full copyright retention) via the “Rights Retention Strategy”.
+Publication in hybrid journals – i.e. subscription journals with an open access option – is not permitted.
+The only exception to this rule are subscription journals that are covered by a transformative agreement and that have a clear and time-specified commitment to a full open access transition.
 Research funders shall support the financing of publication fees and the filling of gaps in OA infrastructure.
-The primary focus for 2021 is on publications in scholarly journals.
+The primary focus is currently on publications in scholarly journals.
 For monographs and book chapters there are recommendations and links to existing policies issued by the member institutions.

 Non-compliance may result in sanctions.
 Each individual research funder will state in their own funding terms and conditions which projects are subject to the guidelines and which sanctions apply.